Contents

 A first degree felony is the highest level of felony under Ohio law.

-If you have been charged with aggravated vehicular homicide in Columbus, Ohio, contact Burke, Meis & Associates to discuss your case with an experienced and effective Columbus Criminal Defense Attorney.
-Call Burke, Meis & Associates at (614) 280-9122 for a free consultation about your aggravated vehicular homicide charge in Franklin County and any of the surrounding areas in Ohio.
+If you have been charged with aggravated vehicular homicide in Columbus, Ohio, contact Attorney Adam Burke Llc to discuss your case with an experienced and effective Columbus Criminal Defense Attorney.
+Call Attorney Adam Burke at (614) 280-9122 for a free consultation about your aggravated vehicular homicide charge in Franklin County and any of the surrounding areas in Ohio.